 Gitega’s local authorities are currently working on initiatives to improve conditions for the children of the region.
 Gitega province has one of the highest populations in Burundi and a large number of children either living without adult care, or at risk of losing the care of their parents.
 The need for social and physical infrastructure is far greater than what is available and the government is unable to keep up with the constantly rising population.

 Burundi’s high fertility rate and the soaring number of adults living with HIV/AIDS continues to place considerable strain on available infrastructure, and the number of vulnerable children will continue to increase in the coming years.
-SOS Children is working closely with authorities in Gitega and local partners to bring positive and lasting changes to the region.
+SOS Children's Villages is working closely with authorities in Gitega and local partners to bring positive and lasting changes to the region.

 Our work in Gitega